5.3.1 Leaves of Absence: Policy

 Graduate students who do not meet the requirement for continuous registration during the academic year must obtain an approved leave of absence, in advance, for the term(s) they will not be registered.
-The leave of absence must be reviewed for approval by the chair or director of graduate studies of the student’s major department and, if the student is in the United States on a foreign student visa, by the Bechtel International Center.
-Except in the case of pregnancy or parental leaves, the granting of a leave of absence is at the discretion of the department and subject to review for approval by the Office of the Registrar.
+The leave of absence must be reviewed for approval by the chair or director of graduate studies of the student’s major degree program and, if the student is in the United States on a foreign student visa, by the Bechtel International Center.
+Except in the case of pregnancy or parental leaves, the granting of a leave of absence is at the discretion of the degree program and subject to review for approval by the Office of the Registrar.

-The University may condition its approval of a petition for leave of absence on the student's meeting such requirements as the University deems appropriate in the individual case for the student to be eligible to return (such as, in the case of a leave for medical reasons, proof of treatment or an interview with a provider at Vaden or CAPS).
+The university may condition its approval of a petition for leave of absence on the student's meeting such requirements as the university deems appropriate in the individual case for the student to be eligible to return (such as, in the case of a leave for medical reasons, proof of treatment or an interview with a provider at Vaden or CAPS).